BenjaminHerrera/Notion2Discord/README.md

 ## Setup Guide
 This is going to be tedious, but bare with me! 😉👍
-1. Create a `.env` file in the root directory.
+1. Create a `.env` file in the `./` directory.
 It should have the following contents:
 ```bash
 NOTION_INTEGRATION_TOKEN="..."
 NOTION_DATABASE_ID="..."